pooyanjamshidi/mls/projects.md

 * Topics related to `Systems for ML` or `ML for Systems`: There are many opportunities to develop an infrastructure to make the ML workflow faster, more efficient, reliable, dependable, etc. Please check out some of the work at [AISys lab](https://pooyanjamshidi.github.io/publications/).

+* `AI for Music`: Topics related to music synthesis, music perception, music ranking, music experience, and many more.

 * And, in general, for any interesting ML systems project ideas, try [GitHub](https://github.com/NirantK/awesome-project-ideas), or [Reddit](https://www.reddit.com/r/MachineLearning/search/?q=systems&restrict_sr=1).

 If you are unsure whether the project you have defined fits within the scope, please talk with me after class.
 If you believe that might be helpful for other students, please ask your question on Piazza or during class hours.